divyakrishnan15/weatherapp/README.md

 # Time Schedule App

-## Built a WeatherApp using HTML,CSS,javascript,Web APIs(local storage,setInterval).
+## Built a WeatherApp using HTML,CSS,javascript,Web APIs(local storage).

 ### Features of the app:
 * As a user, I want create weather dashboard with form inputs